Does Discover Have a Financial Hardship Program?

-The goal is to find solutions that empower individuals to reestablish their financial footing and get back on the right track.
-These programs are designed to provide temporary financial relief, so you can maintain your financial obligations until your situation improves.
+When facing a potential financial hardship situation, the goal is to find solutions that empower you to reestablish your financial footing and get back on the right track.
+Discover has programs that are designed to provide temporary financial relief for cardmembers, so you may be able to maintain your financial obligations until your situation improves.

-If your income has been been eliminated or significantly lowered or you struggle to meet your monthly payment obligations for other reasons, contact a Discover representative to discuss your situation.
+Discover cardmembers: If your income has been eliminated or significantly dropped, or you struggle to meet your monthly payment obligations for other reasons, contact a Discover representative to talk through your situation.

-Proactive communication with creditors is key to minimizing the long-term impact of financial hardship:
+Proactive communication with creditors can be a key to minimizing the long-term impact of financial hardship: